peritob/Myrtaceae_NLR_workflow/README.md

 **These are the steps involved in identifying the NBS-LRR (NLR) complement across the Myrtaceae family.**

-# Use NLR-annotator https://doi.org/10.1104/pp.19.01273 as an initial approach.
+### Use NLR-annotator https://doi.org/10.1104/pp.19.01273 as an initial approach.
-# Use the hidden Markov model pilpeline as described below.
+### Use the hidden Markov model pipeline as described below.

 NB: Outputs from both approaches are still to be refined for a final dataset output.